Marini Farm CSA

 - To buy the same quality product received in the CSA, you would have to spend 20-50% more money than the cost of the share.

 Does CSA mean organic?

-No. All of the fruits and vegetables that are grown on our farm are IPM (Integrated Pest Management).
+No, we use the practice of Integrated Pest Management (IPM) on all of the fruits and vegetables that are grown on our farm.
 We have practiced IPM on our farm for more than 3 decades and consider it the safest method of producing crops.
 We were one of the first farms in the nation to adopt this method and now it is used throughout the world.
 IPM ensures the consumer safe produce while also protecting the environment.
-We have also introduced biological controls, which uses beneficial insects to control unwanted pests, reducing the use of pesticide.
+We have also introduced biological controls which uses beneficial insects to control unwanted pests, reducing the use of pesticide.

 How do I apply?

 Fill out the wait list form.
 Upon receiving your information we will add you to our e-mail list and send you an application as membership slots become available.
 This is how you will receive up to date information regarding your investment in the farm.

 What are the share sizes and how much do they cost?

 There are two share options - a large and a small, both run for 18 weeks between June and October.
 Large shares will comfortably feed most large families.
 Large shares cost $725 and will have a weekly value of about $50 on average.
 Small shares will comfortbaly feed most small families.
 Small shares cost $395 and will have a weekly value of approximately $25 on average.
 Both share options will provide families with a variety of fresh, locally grown produce at a great savings.